Brittdrog/Drogemoller_lab_website/content/authors/eallan/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: "mailto:kuznecoa@myumanitoba.ca"
+  link: "mailto:allane@myumanitoba.ca"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 #- Principal Investigator
-#- Lab members
+- Lab members
 #- Visitors
-- Alumni
+#- Alumni
 ---

-Avital Kuznecov is an undergraduate student at the University of Manitoba pursuing a BSc in Genetics.
-Her project focuses identifying genetic variants influencing hidden hearing loss through the use of GWAS.
+Emily Allan is an undergraduate student at the University of Manitoba pursuing a B.Sc. in Genetics.
+Her project investigates genetic variants and genes involved in pathways contributing to hidden hearing loss through the use of GWAS, MAGMA, and TWAS.